columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 Once the processes and datasets have both been added to the config, one can check that the root process of all datasets is part of any of the registered processes, using the columnflow function {py:func}`~columnflow.config_util.verify_config_processes()`.

+An example of a Dataset definition is given in the {ref}`Analysis, Campaign and Config <analysis_campaign_config>` section of the columnflow documentation.

 ### Variables